 There are two levels.
 "Residency Teaching Certification" is the first level of certification and is issued to individuals who have completed an approved teacher education program.
-Teachers between their 2nd and 5th years of teaching earn the second level of teacher certification, "Professional Teacher Certification", through completing the ProTeach Portfolio.
+Teachers between their 2nd and 5th years of teaching earn the second level of teacher certification, "Professional Teacher Certification", through completing the ProTeach Portfolio or National Board Certification.